Extraterrestrial life: Government responses

 The 1967 Outer Space Treaty and the 1979 Moon Agreement define rules of planetary protection against potentially hazardous extraterrestrial life.
 COSPAR also provides guidelines for planetary protection.
 A committee of the United Nations Office for Outer Space Affairs had in 1977 discussed for a year strategies for interacting with extraterrestrial life or intelligence.
 The discussion ended without any conclusions.
-As of 2010, the UN doesn't have response mechanisms for the case of an extraterrestrial contact.
+As of 2010, the UN lacks response mechanisms for the case of an extraterrestrial contact.

 One of the NASA divisions is the Office of Safety and Mission Assurance (OSMA), also known as the Planetary Protection Office.
 A part of its mission is to "rigorously preclude backward contamination of Earth by extraterrestrial life."

-In 2020, Dmitry Rogozin, the head of the Russian space agency, said the search for extraterrestrial life is one of the main goals of deep space research.

-He also acknowledged the possibility of existence of primitive life on other planets of the Solar System.

 In 2016, the Chinese Government released a white paper detailing its space program.
 According to the document, one of the research objectives of the program is the search for extraterrestrial life.
 It is also one of the objectives of the Chinese Five-hundred-meter Aperture Spherical Telescope (FAST) program.

+In 2020, Dmitry Rogozin, the head of the Russian space agency, said the search for extraterrestrial life is one of the main goals of deep space research.

+He also acknowledged the possibility of existence of primitive life on other planets of the Solar System.

 The French space agency has an office for the study of "non-identified aero spatial phenomena".
 The agency is maintaining a publicly accessible database of such phenomena, with over 1600 detailed entries.
 According to the head of the office, the vast majority of entries have a mundane explanation; but for 25% of entries, their extraterrestrial origin can neither be confirmed nor denied.

 In 2020, chairman of the Israel Space Agency Isaac Ben-Israel stated that the probability of detecting life in outer space is "quite large".
-But he disagrees with his former colleague Haim Eshed who stated that there are contacts between an advanced alien civilization and some of Earth's governments.
+But he disagrees with his former colleague Haim Eshed who stated that there are contacts between an advanced alien civilisation and some of Earth's governments.